A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     ![Dorella Kreeg](./Statblocks/DorellaKreeg.png)

   - **Encounter Notes:**
-    - adjustment for level 9 - add 1x Ogre Boss*
+    - Adjustment for level 9 - add 1x Ogre Boss*
     - B29 and B30 are likely to run together and become a severe to extreme threat.
 If they do then don't add any more reinforcements unless you are sure they can handle them.

 - **Loot:** [Boots of Elvenkind](https://2e.aonprd.com/Equipment.aspx?ID=413) [P5], Love letters, nymph hair, silver locket in a jewelry box